 Reclassifying Privacy Protections Under the Open Internet Order

-With the reclassification of residential broadband Internet access service as a common carrier service under Title II of the Communications Act, these services are now outside of the FTC's purview.
+The FCC's reclassification has placed residential broadband Internet access services outside of the FTC's purview.
 This is because Congress carved out common carriers - along with banks, nonprofits, and a few other entities - from the FTC's jurisdiction.